-The online threat in particular is growing, with cheap internet access opening children up to different risks, including sexual and physical abuse that is livestreamed to an online audience.
+The threat of online exploitation is growing, with cheap internet access making more children vulnerable to sexual and physical abuse that is livestreamed to an online audience.
 Some children are promised a respectable job but tricked into the cybersex business; others are threatened or coerced, often by neighbours, friends or even a family member.
-The Philippines has been identified as a global “hotspot” for online exploitation due to poverty, cheap technology, high rates of English and established money-wiring services.
+The Philippines has been identified as a global ‘hotspot’ for online exploitation due to poverty, cheap technology, high rates of English and established money-wiring services.

-More than 2.8 million children of school age lack access to education, with indigenous children and children living with disability disproportionately affected.
+More than 2.8 million children of school age lack access to education, with indigenous children and children with a disability disproportionately affected.
 Only 78 per cent of children complete their basic education.

 These challenges are made even more difficult by regular destruction caused by tropical storms and typhoons which have become more frequent and more destructive over the past two decades.
 Usually the poorest households are the most vulnerable and the least able to rebuild and recover from the devastation.
 In 2013, Typhoon Haiyan, one of the most powerful tropical cyclones ever recorded, smashed the Philippines and other parts of southeast Asia, affecting 11 million Filipinos and killing more than 6300.